vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

-Wherever detrac- tion or dispragement of the guru is heard, there a disciple shall either close his ears or quit the place for some other.
+Wherever detraction or dispragement of the guru is heard, there a disciple shall either close his ears or quit the place for some other.
 </details>